Hey, want to cook up some new activities for your students?

 - BBC has a “Cooking Test” lesson plan, in which students have to create a recipe with a random selection of ingredients.
 This includes some strange ones for an extra challenge.

 Also, teaching cooking lessons is just one way to give students practical exposure to the English language.
 If you really want to help them reach fluency, add FluentU to your curriculum.
 Unlike the textbooks and learning material that focuses on drilling vocabulary and grammar rules, FluentU takes a different approach to language learning by using real-world material used by actual English speakers.
-Instead of unnatural dialogues, students learn English through movie clips, news articles, songs and more, creating a more authentic learning experience.

 3. Foods of the World